Louis3112/gAImanac/README.md

 Derived from the words 'Gaming' and 'Almanac', gAImanac aims to be a reliable source information about gaming news, gaming tips, and other gaming-related content .

 At this stage, gAImanac is still on conseptual design.
-It is an idea that popped out for our software development project.
+It is an idea that popped out for our mid-semester project for software development.
 In the future, with enough knowledge, resources, and team.
 We can make this dream come true.

 Tbh, this is my first time using react.js as a framework.